 B.Mus., B.Mus.Ed., Memorial University of Newfoundland

-Having completed her doctorate and master’s in choral conducting at McGill University, Andrews studied with Professor Iwan Edwards, Dr. John Baboukis, and Dr. Julian Wachner.
+Having completed her doctorate and master's in choral conducting at McGill University, Andrews studied with Professor Iwan Edwards, Dr. John Baboukis, Dr. Julian Wachner.
 While at McGill University she taught musicianship, instrumental conducting and choral conducting.
-She completed a double Bachelors of Music in oboe performance and music education at Memorial University of Newfoundland where she studied conducting with Dr. Douglas Dunsmore.
+She completed a double Bachelor of Music in oboe performance and music education at Memorial University of Newfoundland where she studied conducting with Dr. Douglas Dunsmore.

 Andrews has also taught music (kindergarten to grade 12) in several public schools throughout Canada and England.

 Advanced Choral Conducting

 Graduate Seminar on Performance Anxiety

 Conducted the University of Redlands Chapel Singers at California All-State Music Education conferences (CASMEC) San Jose, CA February 2016

 Conducted the University of Redlands Chapel Singers for a Spoonful of Sherman with Richard Sherman , Redlands CA, January 2016